-At the end of 2014 my firm began working with “A Practical Playbook,” an organization that facilitates collaboration between partners in public health and primary care for the purpose of improving population health.
-This is an important initiative as we move into the world of population health management, and obviously an exciting one for my team to support and market.
-And today it is even more exciting because we’re celebrating a milestone!
+At the end of 2014, my firm began working with “A Practical Playbook,” an organization that facilitates collaboration between partners in public health and primary care for the purpose of improving population health by taking on the social determinants of health.
+This is an important initiative as we move into the world of population health management, and obviously, an exciting one for my team to support and market.
+We see this as a positive and necessary step toward eliminating health disparities in our country.
+And today we’re celebrating a milestone!

 Here’s the information from the press release we sent out earlier today: